s-shichino1989/TASSeq_EnhancedBeads/README.md

 Please first see setup.sh to setup analytical environment.
 This package is tested for Ubuntu 20.04 LTS, python3.8, pip, R-4.2.1.

-You could setup analytical environment by moving on to the Rhapsody_analysis directory and type as below.
+You could setup analytical environment by moving onto the Rhapsody_analysis directory and type as below.

 ```bash
 sudo sh setup.sh